 It’s important to show you are not spending all your income on your expenses and other debts, and that you are saving at least a small amount each week.
 This may help to show the lender that you will likely have the means to repay a credit card if they give it to you.

 What other products might you be able to get with a poor credit score?

-If you’re having trouble being approved for a credit card, there are alternatives out there that could possibly help you meet your financial goals.
+If you’re having trouble being approved for a credit card or if you decide that applying for credit is not in your best interest, there are alternatives out there that could possibly help you meet your financial goals.
 These products include:

 - Debit cards, which can be a good way to avoid debt altogether by only allowing you to spend money you already have

-- Prepaid cards, meaning cards that come with funds pre-loaded and don’t charge interest
+- Prepaid cards, that you can pre-load funds onto and don’t charge interest